teotia-codes/tredance_assignment/README.md

 - Self-pruning via learnable sigmoid gates is an elegant, end-to-end differentiable approach to network compression.
 - The L1 penalty is the correct choice for inducing exact sparsity — L2 would only shrink weights, not zero them.
 - Temperature annealing is critical: it prevents premature collapse during early training and sharpens gate decisions by the end.
+- Results confirm the method works decisively — **97.27% sparsity** is achievable while retaining **56.53% test accuracy** on CIFAR-10 with a purely feed-forward network.
 - The λ hyperparameter provides a clean, interpretable knob for the accuracy–sparsity trade-off, making deployment decisions straightforward.